bitmovin/bitmovin-player-roku-analytics-conviva/README.md

 1. Run `npm i` to install dependencies
 2. Fetch conviva SDK
-  - Download conviva sdk source file
+  - Download conviva SDK source file
   - Rename to `Conviva_Roku.brs`
   - Put it into `./ConvivaIntegration/source/conviva`
 3. Ensure that you are in the same network as the roku device